scottwshaw/volunteers/README.md

-# Fair Volunteer Website based on angular-seed project
+# Fair Volunteer Website

 ## Overview

+This app is based on the angular-seed project.

 ## Prerequisites